NETSCAN-dev/NETSCAN-documents/m2b.md

     **--view view-list-file-name**
   > set view step and overlap by value or by [[process-view-list-file|view-list]]

-  - --exclude xmin xmax ymin ymax
-  > register a region to be excluded for process. multiple regions can be registerd

-  - --position xmin xmax ymin ymax
-  > limit base-tracks in position

-  - --angle axmin axmax aymin aymax
-  > limit base-tracks in angle

   - --filter-list filter-list +1/-1
   > include (+1) or exclude (-1) [[list-filter|filter-list]]